Congressman wears baby in carrier during House speaker votes: ‘Guys need to do our part’

 So when the Republican members of the House failed to elect a House speaker — the first failure of its kind in a century — Gomez relied on the only foolproof plan he had: Babywearing his 4-month-old son, Hodge, and sticking to a strict feeding schedule as the hours dragged on.

-"His feedings are at 7:00 in the morning, then four hours later at 11:00, then again at 3:00 then at 7 o'clock at night," Gomez explains.
-"He's an alarm clark.
-At three hours he starts getting fussy and cranky, and that's when you have to keep him occupied because once he gets to three-and-a-half hours that's when he gets really upset."
+"His feedings are at 7 in the morning, then four hours later at 11, then again at 3, then at 7 o'clock at night," Gomez explains.
+"He's an alarm clock.
+At three hours he starts getting fussy and cranky, and that's when you have to keep him occupied because once he gets to three and a half hours, that's when he gets really upset."

 Just like the House Speaker vote, things did not entirely go to plan.